Unsurprisingly, Sarah and I were having a disagreement.

 That’s never a good thing to say to someone who’s angry, but I couldn’t understand why she got so frustrated.
 Maybe it was because of my obsession with trying to hit 10.0 on the BAC scale, or maybe it was because I’ve managed to make our blog look like it’s trying to get the whole internet drunk, but really, who knows?

 Besides, the event is St. Patrick’s Day.
-Despite Sarah’s dislike for my MO, this time I knew I was right, and I’ll gladly match her stubbornness when the occasion calls for it.
-I can’t always be giving in just because she happens to make more sense than me.
+This time, I knew I was right, and I’ll gladly match her stubbornness when the occasion calls for it.
+I can’t always give in just because she happens to make more sense than me.

 “And there are probably some people who really do want to celebrate your way, and there are probably people who want to celebrate my way.
 Right?”

-My argument seemed pacifying enough.
+My argument seemed to pacify her enough.
 I could see Sarah’s metaphorical horns retracting from her near-attempt at goring me with good sense.

 “Fine,” she agreed after some pause.
 “I think that’s reasonable.”